 To our knowledge, these recent dialogic models have not yet been fully tested for controversial environmental issues such as climate, environmental justice, and biodiversity protection.
 There appears to be considerable promise, offset by understandable challenges:

-- A number of efforts at deliberative democracy (e.g., see this one in Oregon) engage citizens in issue-based dialogue
+- A number of efforts at deliberative democracy (e.g., see this one and this one in Oregon) engage citizens in issue-based dialogue.

 Dialogic models may be highly relevant even when communicating non-controversial environmental topics, as listening may provide important background context prior to communicating these topics, or important followup information on how the topics were received and/or acted upon.
 These cases are similar to the framing model in that the recipient’s context matters, but they go a step farther in partnering with the recipients of communication, to the point that they become collaborators more than recipients!